 Midwest Native Plant Society, Inc.

-We advocate the vital role of native plants in the landscape to preserve ecological integrity and connect people with nature.
+We advocate the vital role of native plants in the landscape to promote biodiversity, preserve ecological integrity and connect people with nature.

 Join Our Mailing List